ey-advisory-technology-testing/test-manaj/README.md

 If using ALM, open your resources folder and enter into the configuration.properties file.
 There you can route your ALM credentials into TestmanaJ.

-At bare minimum we recommend to:
+At a bare minimum we recommend to:
  * Fill out configuration.properties
  * Add name, test-instance, testcycl-id, cycle-id, test-id, subtype-id, status and owner to test-run.properties
  * Add test-run-id and TestRunSteps to test-run-step.properties